-The Chautauqua County Department of Planning and Economic Development (CCPED) has many exciting projects underway, several of which are discussed below.
+The Chautauqua County Department of Planning and Economic Development (CCPED) has many exciting projects underway.
 Development of the Chautauqua County Equestrian Trail System currently underway in the eastern part of the County, being undertaken primarily by volunteers and supported by County and federal Appalachian Regional Commission grant funding, is progressing well.
 Ultimately, this project will result in a 25+ mile loop that connects the Boutwell Hill State Forest to Cockaigne Ski Resort and the Village of Cherry Creek.
 The project includes the creation and enhancement of sustainable trails, parking areas, signage, and kiosks, and is expected to be a very impressive venue that attracts equestrians from all over the Country.

 The Chautauqua County Land Bank continues to mature and grow.
 It recently received a $1.5 Million state grant that enabled it to hire a full-time administrator.
 The Land Bank recently completed several projects that involved acquiring dilapidated residential structures from the County foreclosure process, and through negotiated sales has resulted in significant private investment.
 The end result has been enhancement of neighborhoods, the provision of good housing for the new property owners, and properties going back on the tax roll at a higher assessed value.
 The Land Bank will continue to ramp up its operations and expects to, with collaboration from municipalities, rehabilitate at least 10 properties and demolish as many as 80 structures over the next 2 years.